 People access the Internet through a growing variety of devices such as desktop computers, mobile phones, smartphones, laptops and tablets, video game consoles, voice-activated speakers, wearables, automobiles, and television-streaming devices.
 Our products and services may be less popular on these new interfaces.
 Each manufacturer or distributor may establish unique technical standards for its devices, and our products and services may not be available on these devices as a result.
 Some manufacturers may also elect not to include our products on their devices.
 In addition, search queries are increasingly being undertaken via voice-activated speakers, apps, social media or other platforms, which could harm our business.
 It is hard to predict the challenges we may encounter in adapting our products and services and developing competitive new products and services.
 We expect to continue to devote significant resources to creating and supporting products and services across multiple platforms and devices.
-Failing to attract and retain a substantial number of new devices and platforms, could harm our business, financial condition, and operating results and ability to capture future business opportunities.
+Failing to attract and retain a substantial number of new device manufacturers, suppliers, distributors, developers, and users, or failing to develop products and technologies that work well on new devices and platforms, could harm our business, financial condition, and operating results and ability to capture future business opportunities.